top of page

 HOW SOON SHOULD I CONTACT YOU BEFORE I NEED A RENTAL PROPERTY?

-A two or three weeks in advance.
-Properties in Guadalajara/Zapopan move very quickly and demand currently outweighs supply.
+Ideally 2–3 weeks in advance.
+Properties in Guadalajara/Zapopan move quickly, and demand often outweighs supply—especially for furnished units and expat-friendly owners

 FAQ's FOR BUYERS